awsdocs/amazon-transcribe-developer-guide/doc_source/getting-started-sdk.md

 You can use SDKs for both batch and streaming transcriptions\.

 To get started with batch transcriptions, refer to [Batch transcriptions](getting-started-sdk-batch.md)\.
-Note that prior to starting a batch transcription, you must first upload your media file into an S3 bucket\.
+Note that prior to starting a batch transcription, you must first upload your media file into an Amazon S3 bucket\.

 To get started with streaming transcriptions, refer to [Streaming transcriptions](getting-started-sdk-streaming.md)\.
 For streaming transcriptions, you can transcribe a streamed media file or a live media stream\.
 Note that streaming transcriptions are not supported with the following AWS SDKs: Java V1, \.NET, Python, or PowerShell\.
 If you wish to use Python for streaming, there's a custom [Python SDK for Amazon Transcribe](https://github.com/awslabs/amazon-transcribe-streaming-sdk) available\.

 To view supported media formats and other media requirements and constraints, see [Data input and output](how-input.md)\.

 **Tip**
-For additional examples using the AWS SDKs, including feature\-specific, scenario, and cross\-service examples, refer to the [Code examples for Amazon Transcribe](service_code_examples.md) chapter\.
+For additional examples using the AWS SDKs, including feature\-specific, scenario, and cross\-service examples, refer to the [Code examples for Amazon Transcribe using AWS SDKs](service_code_examples.md) chapter\.
+You can also find code samples in the [AWS Samples repository](https://github.com/aws-samples) on GitHub\.

 ## Using this service with an AWS SDK<a name="sdk-general-information-section"></a>